 These tools are called "bookkeeping" or "tax" applications.
 They help sole-traders and/or limited companies to keep on top of their finances.

-You can either use Coconut (and get the 3 first months free if you're a freelance using Brigad) or have a look online at the best solutions available for you and your business.
+You can either use Coconut (and get the 3 first months free if you're a Talent using Brigad) or have a look online at the best solutions available for you and your business.

-Coconut has gathered all the expenses you can claim and made a nice guide around it.
+It is possible to deduct your business expenses when filling in your self-assessment and, therefore, lower the tax you pay.
+But how?
+Coconut has gathered all the expenses you can claim and made a great guide about it.

-Training tends to fall into two categories, each one being subject to different tax rules:
+Training tends to fall into two categories and each one is subject to different tax rules:

 So for example, if you're a commis chef and would like to train to become a chef de partie or need to update your certifications, you'll be able to claim that back.